 Successful applications are chosen on their academic strengths and clear support for the Museum’s objectives.

 Applications will be assessed in January 2015 by a panel with members drawn from universities and other cultural heritage organisations as well as the British Museum.
 The closing date for applications is 17.00 on 28 November 2014.

 For enquiries about partnering with the British Museum, or to submit an application contact Dr Alexandra Fletcher.

 Find out more about the Collaborative Doctoral Awards at the British Museum

-Further information about Collaborative Doctoral Awards is also available on the AHRC website.
+Further information is available on the Collaborative Doctoral Partnerships website.

 The Museum has identified research themes which complement its strategic aims and enable students to make an original contribution to knowledge, and scholarly debate.